 Frequently asked questions

-How to update Safari without updating macOS?
+How to update Safari separately from macOS?

 In some macOS versions, you can still see the option to update Safari without updating your macOS.
-To check if you have it, go to System Settings > General > Software and click More Info under the following message if you see it, “macOS [X] and [X] more…” You can then deselect the checkbox next to “macOS [version name]” and keep only Safari selected.
+To check if you have it, go to System Settings > General > Software Update and click More Info under the following message if you see it, “macOS [X] and [X] more…” You can then deselect the checkbox next to “macOS [version name]” and keep only Safari selected.
 If it is not there, updating macOS is the only way to update Safari.

 Can I update Safari automatically?